TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection/README.md

 Active Scripts: Scripts that will download everything that was created after January 1, 2019 (included).

+Watch Scripts: Scripts that wil download individual videos made by a creator that are not meant to be archived but deleted after being watched (naming scheme: `Title - Uploader - 20191231/Title - Uploader - 20191231.ext`).

 These dates will need to be incremented every year January 1 and the content created by the active scripts will need to be moved to the archive (including the `archive.log` that will need to be merged).

 ## Channels, Playlists and Unique Scripts?

-Four different type of scripts are included depending of what you want to download, the only thing changing is the naming scheme
+Three different type of scripts are included depending of what you want to download, the only thing changing is the naming scheme

-`Channels.sh` : Made to download everything made by a creator (naming scheme: `Uploader/Uploader - 20191231 - Title/Uploader - 20191231 - Title.ext`)
+`Channels` : Made to download everything made by a creator (naming scheme: `Uploader/Uploader - 20191231 - Title/Uploader - 20191231 - Title.ext`)

-`Playlists.sh` : Made to download playlists made by a creator (naming scheme: `PlaylistName - Uploader/20191231 - Title/20191231 - Title.ext`)
+`Playlists` : Made to download playlists made by a creator (naming scheme: `PlaylistName - Uploader/20191231 - Title/20191231 - Title.ext`)

-`Unique.sh` : Made to download individual videos made by a creator (naming scheme: `Uploader - Title - 20191231.ext`)
+`Unique` : Made to download individual videos made by a creator (naming scheme: `Uploader - Title - 20191231.ext`)

-`Watch.sh` : Made to download individual videos made by a creator that are not meant to be archived but deleted after being watched (naming scheme: `Title - Uploader - 20191231/Title - Uploader - 20191231.ext`)

 # Details :